WVam/CaptionStylingTool/README.md

 In `vts3`, there are only two types of definitions: window position definitions (window definitions for short) and pen definitions.
 Since there are only 15 valid window styles definitions, they will all be automatically added to the final `srt3` file.
 Definitions can be inserted anywhere after the header lines: however, they must be placed before the first time they are referenced, and it is advised to put them at the beginning, immediately before the first cue.

 Spaces (U+‎0020 SPACE) are ignored when parsing a definition.
-A definition is made of the following elements:
+A definition is composed of the following elements:
 * A character that specifies what is being defined.
 This character can be either `P` (‎‎U+0050 LATIN CAPITAL LETTER P) for pen definitions or `W` (U+‎0057 LATIN CAPITAL LETTER W) for window definitions.
 * A string of characters that does not contain two consecutive colons `:` (U+003A COLON).
 This is not parsed, but it can be useful in order to annotate the ordinal position of each definition.
 * Two colons `:` (U+003A COLON)